gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Nested `model {}` usage~~
   - ~~Can use model rules in nested context that don't require inputs~~
   - ~~Attempted use of inputs in model rule in nested context yields “unsupported” error message~~
+- ~~Individual block has some scope/access as regular closure declared in top level of build script~~

 ## Story: Configuration performed to “bridged” model element made in afterEvaluate() is visible to creation rule